 After the success of the 2012 London Games nobody envisaged the further success of Team GB at the Rio games.
 We decided to concentrate our efforts since 2012 on supporting young athletes who had a serious chance of joining Team England at the 2016 Rio Games and were very pleased to see Cameron Kurle as part of Team GB.
-However, there were other athletes who only missed out due to the strength of Team GB, so we have high hopes for them at the 2018 Commonwealth games.
+However, there were other athletes who only missed out due to the strength of Team GB, so we had high hopes for them at the 2018 Commonwealth games.
+One of our sponsored swimmers gained a GOLD in the men’s relay.
 Our commitment to Wheelchair Basketball Plus clubs around the county is ongoing as continuing our support for young disabled athletes.
-We have sponsored for the years 2015, 2016 and 2017 the special Olympic swimming gala.
+We have sponsored for the years 2015, 2016, 2017 and 2018 the special Olympic swimming gala.
 We also encourage clubs and other groups to make applications to Somerset Community Foundation for grant funding from our Healthy Living Legacy fund.

 Wheelchair Basketball Plus project.
 Frome is up and running now.
 Meanwhile 10 chairs from Yeovil have gone to Glastonbury St. Dunstan’s school, also Strode College have started a club sharing Glastonbury’s chairs.
 This was never going to be an instant turn up and go scheme.
 We did not wish to rush it - it is better that we take it slowly and make it last, than rush and it collapses.
 We also want to be able to evaluate the effect that the project has on the young people and are looking to engage either a technical college or university to carry out the evaluation for us.
 The Yeovil club goes from strength to strength.

-In 2015, we sponsored for the first time the swimming gala at Yeovil for The Somerset Special Olympics, and were happy to do so again in 2016.
+In 2015, we sponsored for the first time the swimming gala at Yeovil for The Somerset Special Olympics, and were happy to do so again in 2016, 2017 and again in 2018.
 This is a connection we are very happy to continue.

 We have continued to support projects in the county via The Healthy Living Legacy Fund, which is administered on our behalf by Somerset Community Foundation.
 This has a current capital endowment fund of approximately £75,000.
-We have given grants to South Somerset Disability Forum, Minehead Cricket Club and Taunton Asthmatic Swimming Club, helped build a Trim Trail at Strode College Street and helped with a disadvantage families group.
+We have given grants to South Somerset Disability Forum, Minehead Cricket Club and Taunton Asthmatic Swimming Club, helped build a Trim Trail at Strode College Street, contributed to the expenses of poor sighted/blind bowlers from Yeovil and helped with a disadvantage families group.
 We have other projects now in the pipeline.
 This is an area which we are still developing and more work needs to be done to publicise its existence.

 Also, in conjunction with SASP (Somerset Activity and Sports Partnership) we again are supporting the Young Sports Achiever of the Year award.
 Our winners for 2016 were Jamie Edwards and Cameron Kurle.
-The prize night for 2017 will take place on June 16th at the Taunton Rugby Club.
+2017 Jamie Harris and 2018 will not be know until mid October.

 We have continued to make grants from the legacy fund we set up in 2007.
 This Healthy Living fund is open to any organisation in Somerset.
 The fund will support a broad range of activities that promote healthy lifestyles through amateur sport, physical exercise and improved diets.

 We wish to be involved with projects that improve the health of children and young families, and particularly in reducing levels of child obesity, substance abuse, teenage pregnancy and anti-social behaviour.
 Our work in this will be reviewed on an annual basis.
 Grants will not be made to support individuals.
-This fund was set up at the direct request of the Minister for Sport in 2007 and we are, to our knowledge, the only dedicated Healthy Living Legacy fund in the SW and possibly in the UK, apart from a few local councils.
+This fund was set up at the direct request of the Minister for Sport in 2007 and we are, to our knowledge, the only dedicated Healthy Living Legacy fund in the SW and possibly in the UK

 No report can be worth anything without a very big Thank You to our supporters and donors and trustees.
 Team Somerset, now TS5C, would not have been able to achieve anything without their help.